ratgdo/homekit-ratgdo/README.md

 ### Log Level

 You can select the verbosity of log messages from none to verbose.
 Default is _Info_ level.
 If you are diagnosing a problem then you should change this to _Debug_ level.

+### HomeSpan

+On ratgdo32 boards we use an external library, [HomeSpan](https://github.com/HomeSpan/HomeSpan), for all HomeKit operations.
+When debugging using the serial port it may be helpful to enable HomeSpan's message logging and Command Line Interface (CLI).
+If you enable this setting then Improv-based WiFi provisioning is disabled unless the ratgdo32 boots into SoftAP mode.

 ### Door Close Delay